 Titus 2:5 says we are to be, “…busy at home.”
 Do you feel busy enough?
 Too busy perhaps?
 I believe homemakers typically aren’t the right kind of busy.
 And yes, there is a right way to be busy and a wrong way.
 One is productive and fulfilling.
-The other is hamster wheel spinning and fruitless.
+The other is hamster wheel spinning, fruitless and overwhelmed.

 The first is Biblical; housework, tending to children, etc. The second is a too many activities, too much stuff so housework is an uphill battle, untrained children, busy.
 I want to look at two very different mothers.
 One is thriving, the other is barely surviving.

 This mother gets up to a clean home most days.
 She sees her husband off to work, makes breakfast, feeds the children, gets everyone ready for the day, then takes a small break.
 The children read next to her on the couch while she has a cup of tea.

 Mother and children do a few hours of school work, then get lunch ready.
 After lunch they may go outside for half an hour, then Mother puts the small children down for a nap.
 During that time she may check email and spend a few minutes online, then move on to working with the older kids and their more challenging school work.

 When nap time ends Mom and the kids get more housework done.
 They easily transition and prepare for the evening with Mom or one of the older kids getting dinner started.

 They enjoy the evening meal together with everyone helping to clean up afterwards.
 Dad reads as they sit together as a family, listening, then talking.

 If Dad is a new Christian, Mom is patient with his attempts to lead and teach the family, not expecting him to be like other men who may be further down the path than he is.